 Breast cancer is one of the most common cancers diagnosed in the United States.
 One in eight women develop invasive breast cancer during their lifetime (source: breastcancer.org).
 In addition, about one in 1,000 men will be diagnosed with breast cancer at some point during their lifetime.
 It is estimated that more than 300,000 new cases of breast cancer will be diagnosed in women in 2016 alone, and approximately 2,600 breast cancer cases in men.

-While deaths associated with breast cancer have been decreasing since 1989, about 40,500 women are expected to die from the disease in 2016.
-Breast cancer death rates are higher for women in the U.S. than any other type of cancer, except for lung cancer.
+While deaths associated with breast cancer have been decreasing since 1989, about 40,500 women are expected to pass away from the disease in 2016.
 The gradual decrease in death rates can be attributed to more early detection of the disease and more effective treatment options.

 While genetics can play a role in breast cancer, as many as 85 percent of all breast cancer cases diagnosed are in women with no family history of the disease.
 Other risk factors for breast cancer include: